Gray black chest orange chest

 What is certain is that the first female orange breast had no orange cheeks and that the Dutch standard required females without cheeks a few years ago (now there are two standards accepted and judged differently: with drawing and without drawing…: type 1, type 2 in competitions).
 The female without drawn cheeks keeps the tail tiles as orange as possible.
 Most of my breeding females do not have cheeks, it is a character that I do not select specially.

 I sometimes read on the internet that to release a good intensive male in color it is absolutely necessary a female with very orange cheeks, it is not true.
-We come out very good coloured birds with females without cheeks if they are very grey.
+We come out very good colored birds with females without cheeks if they are very grey.
 By “very grey” I mean birds whose eumelanin supersedes phaeo.
 This does not mean that certain characters should not be present (belly drawing, caudal overlying, eyelid etc.).
-I can say that the female without cheek has no influence on the intensity of the colour on the males.
+I can say that the female without cheek has no influence on the intensity of the color on the males.

 Some peculiarities are specific to the mutation combination

 The orange breast seems to intensify the extension of the orange color of the drawings.
 We often observe subjects with a complete extension of the cheeks at the back of the skull, and this with a chest that goes up very high under the beak (compared with a pure black chest).
 This extension, when important, tends to color the color.
-I do not agree with those who say that orange-coloured birds are black-faced birds.
+I do not agree with those who say that orange-colored birds are black-faced birds.
 This coloration appears as well on black breast orange breast without the black face mutation for several generations.

 I do not select the orange color of the color.
 Certainly it is a defect present in my birds but raising black face black breast orange breast, I do not pay attention to it.

-In competitions it depends a lot on the judges but in general, if the bird is good, they do not get heavily punished.
-Note that there are several kinds of orange colours, which a photo does not show well.
+In competitions, it depends a lot on the judges but in general, if the bird is good, they do not get heavily punished.
+Note that there are several kinds of orange colors, which a photo does not show well.
 Rusty orange colors like the chest and that come to blend with the cheek (not good) or an orange veil, lighter than the cheek and that stands out again (it goes better).
 But on big competitions, this is what the beautiful bird will miss to rank against the best.

 I don’t know if this color extension is responsible for the orange back in some males, but while for three years I have been paying attention to the head-back demarcation in my breeding selection, I have noticed that I have not come out of «orange backs» when it happened 7-8 times before.